M2 (İzmir Metro)

-The M2 line, also referred as Üçyol–Fuar İzmir Line (Üçyol–Fuar İzmir Hattı) is a planned ATO rapid transit line in İzmir, Turkey.
+The M2 line, also referred as Üçyol–Fuar İzmir Line (Üçyol–Fuar İzmir Hattı) or more popularly the Buca Metro (Buca Metrosu) is a planned ATO rapid transit line in İzmir, Turkey.
 The line has a total length of 17.8 km and would begin at Üçyol and run southeast into Buca and Gaziemir.
 When completed, the line will become the seventh driverless metro line in Turkey, and the first in İzmir, after the M5, M7, M8, M11, M12 and M14 lines in Istanbul.
-Construction started in 14 February 2022 and the line is expected to enter service in 2027.
+Construction started in 14 February 2022 and the line is expected to enter service in late 2027.
 It will cost $765 million, and the yearly expected profit from operation is $45 million.

 History

 Background

 Buca is the most populous district in İzmir and is one of the city's oldest settlements.
 Despite this, the only form of public transportation (aside from buses) is the Southern Line of the İZBAN commuter rail system, which runs along the far west side of the district.
 Prior to 2006, a railway to Buca was in service which provided commuter trains to Basmane and Alsancak stations in central İzmir.
 The railway was closed down in 2006, due to construction of the Şirinyer Tunnel, thus leaving central Buca without any access to rail transportation.

 Plans to construct a metro line to Buca were first announced in 2005, but due to problems with the construction of the Üçyol-Fahrettin Altay extension, these plans were suspended.
 In 2009, the İzmir Metropolitan Municipality released a master plan for public transportation in the city.
 Included in this plan was a tram line from Şirinyer to central Buca.
 However, the Buca tram line was removed from the plan due to pressure from the Ministry of Transport.